randomcoder67/Dotfiles-Scripts-and-WM-Setups/info/xfce4.md

 ## Features

-A minimal Xfce-4 setup designed not to get in the way, and use as little screen realestate as possible.
+A minimal Xfce-4 setup designed not to get in the way, and use as little screen real estate as possible.

 ### Panel